LTC Convert (AUXTC) € 135,00

 - It decodes LTC if present on one of the audio channels.

-- It can merge BWF files with QT video, based on source or AUX tc tracks.
+- It can combine / merge BWF files with Video files, based on source or AUX tc tracks.
 (And of course the BWF TC)

 - Option to re-wrap clips to Quicktime, if needed with external audio